Directing Projects

 WHEN ARE REHEARSALS?

-FROSH/SOPH PLAY: Rehearsals start on Tuesday, January 31 and run from 3:30-6 on weekdays and 9-4 on Saturdays.
-Starting on Monday, March 6 weekday rehearsals extend to 8pm.
-Performances are in the McGee Theatre March 15-18.
+FROSH/SOPH PLAY: Rehearsals start on Tuesday, January 30 and run from 3:30-6 on weekdays and 9am-12pm and/or 1pm-4pm on Saturdays.
+Not every student will be called every day.
+Starting on Monday, March 4 weekday rehearsals extend to 8pm.
+Performances are at two elementary schools on Tuesday, March 12, Thursday, March 14 and at New Trier on Saturday, March 16.
+It is possible for students who participate in this production to also be in the Directing Projects.

-DIRECTING PROJECTS: Each play will have 18-20 rehearsal sessions between the end of January and the assigned performance date in April.
+DIRECTING PROJECTS: Each play will have 18-20 rehearsal sessions between the end of January and the assigned performance date in March or April.
 Rehearsals are scheduled depending on the availability of the cast members and directors.
 The director and cast will agree to a rehearsal schedule within one week of casting.
 Once the rehearsal schedule is established, students and parents will be asked to approve the schedule with their signature.
 Excessive excused or unexcused absences from scheduled rehearsals or inappropriate behavior may result in dismissal from the cast at the discretion of the instructor.

 PLEASE NOTE: It is possible for students who participate in clubs, sports, or in the cast or crews of Freshman Play, Choir-Opera, Frosh-Soph Play, and Spring Play to also be in the Directing Projects.
 Students in these activities may only audition if they are available for Directing Project rehearsals at least two evenings a week and/or on Sundays.